.357 SIG: Performance

 PC – permanent cavity volume (ballistic gelatin, FBI method).

 TSC – temporary stretch cavity volume (ballistic gelatin).

 Because of its relatively high velocity for a handgun round, the .357 SIG has an unusually flat trajectory, extending the effective range.
 However, it does not quite reach the performance of the .357 Magnum with bullets heavier than 125 gr.
 Offsetting this general slight disadvantage in performance is that semi-automatic pistols tend to carry considerably more ammunition than revolvers.

 The Virginia State Police has reported that attacking dogs have been stopped dead in their tracks by a single shot, whereas the former 147 grain 9 mm duty rounds would require multiple shots to incapacitate the animals.
 Proponents of the hydrostatic shock theory contend that the energy available in the .357 SIG is sufficient for imparting hydrostatic shock with well-designed bullets.
 Users have commented, "We're really impressed with the stopping power of the .357 SIG round."

 The bottleneck shape of the .357 SIG cartridge makes feeding problems almost non-existent.

-The "Accurate Powder" reloading manual claims that it is "without a doubt the most ballistically consistent handgun cartridge we have ever worked with."
+The Accurate Powder reloading manual claims that it is "without a doubt the most ballistically consistent handgun cartridge we have ever worked with".

 Characteristics

 The goal of the .357 SIG project was to offer a level of performance equal to the highly effective 125 gr .357 Magnum load.
 Measurements of standard factory .357 SIG cartridges loaded with 125 gr bullets showed approximate muzzle velocities of 1450 ft/s out of a 4 in barrel, which is essentially identical to the .357 Magnum with the same bullet weight and barrel length.
-These measurements were performed with a Thompson Center Encore 1842 break-action, single-shot pistol/rifle, preventing differing barrel length definitions between semi-automatic pistols and revolvers giving revolvers a potential muzzle velocity advantage.
+These measurements were performed with a Thompson Center Encore 1842 break-action, single-shot pistol-rifle, preventing differing barrel length definitions between semi-automatic pistols and revolvers giving revolvers a potential muzzle velocity advantage.

-With a simplistic approach to physics, recoil being directly proportional to "muzzle velocity × bullet mass" (due to conservation of momentum), the recoil of the .357 SIG is equal to or slightly less than that of the .40 S&W, and less than that of the full-power 10mm Auto loads or the original .357 Magnum, This simple approach to recoil is incomplete since the properties of the bullet alone do not determine the felt recoil, but also the rocket-like blast of propellant gases coming out of the barrel after the bullet leaves the muzzle.
+With a simplistic approach to physics, recoil being directly proportional to "muzzle velocity × bullet mass" (due to conservation of momentum), the recoil of the .357 SIG is equal to or slightly less than that of the .40 S&W, and less than that of the full-power 10mm Auto loads or the original .357 Magnum.
+This simple approach to recoil is, however, incomplete, since the properties of the bullet alone do not determine the felt recoil; the rocket-like blast of propellant gases exiting the barrel after the bullet leaves the muzzle also plays a role.
 A more accurate view on recoil is that it is proportional to the mass of all ejecta × velocity of ejecta.

 In comparing the energy levels of premium self-defense ammunition, the muzzle energy of 584 ft·lbf of the 125 gr 1450 ft/s .357 SIG load is greater than either the 475 ft·lbf generated by a 155 gr 1175 ft/s Speer GoldDot .40 S&W load or the 400 ft·lbf generated by a 180 gr 985 ft/s Speer GoldDot .40 S&W load.